dippas/shuffler/README.md

 ![shuffler](https://i.imgur.com/Hq8iFSu.png)

-Fun way to order how people will start talking in meetings, with daily quotes to boost your day
+Fun way to sort how people will start talking in meetings, with daily quotes to boost your day

 ## Show your support